Return to Index

 - Reducing the amount of acid produced in the stomach

 - Strengthening the sphincter muscle

 - Reducing the amount of food, liquid, and stomach acid that flows backward into the esophagus from the stomach

 Generally, GERD can be managed with a combination of medications, lifestyle changes, and in severe cases, surgery.
 If you have other conditions that contribute to GERD, they will need to be managed as well.

 Treatment for GERD involves the following:Lifestyle changesMedicationsSurgery

 Gastroesophageal reflux disease (GERD).
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated February 19, 2015.
 Accessed February 27, 2015.

 Gastroesophageal reflux disease (GERD).
-The Merck Manual Professional Edition.
+Merck Manual Professional Version.
 Available at: http://www.merckmanuals.com/professional/gastrointestinal%5Fdisorders/esophageal%5Fand%5Fswallowing%5Fdisorders/gastroesophageal%5Freflux%5Fdisease%5Fgerd.html.
 Updated May 2014.
 Accessed February 27, 2015.